 Thoughtfully, they almost always say, “No, you don’t.
 You don’t look like a Betty.”

 Mixed feelings ensue.

 “Aha,” I think, “So I don’t look like a Betty.”
 Then what?
 What name does my person, my bearing evoke?

-“Why?
-Why Jane?
-And why not Jane?”
+“Jane!”
+I echoed, “Why not Jane?”
+So simple yet elegant.
+A writer’s name.
 I thought of Janes Austen, Smiley and Eyre, the last of whom is fictional but a heroine all the same.
 I could see myself as a Jane.

 “Your Chinese name is 珍 (pronounced zhen or roughly, jen)” my mother replied, “And Jane was the closest English name to that.”

 It was a such a simple explanation, but one I would have accepted had she named me so.
 But what made her decide against it?